CONTACT US

 Equally important, these facilities now comply with national standards for electricity supply (TCVN 9207:2012), industrial lighting (TCVN 7114:2008), and fire safety (QCVN 06:2022/BXD).
 Lighting systems deliver between 100 and 750 lux depending on operational zones, while flexible ventilation setups combine negative pressure fans with natural airflow — crucial for maintaining indoor air quality in large plants.

-“With these specifications, Vietnam’s ready-built factories can now support the vast majority of industrial production needs,” Bui added.
+“With these specifications, Vietnam’s ready-built factories can now support the vast majority of industrial production needs,” Trang Bui added.
 “From electronics components and semiconductors to industrial automation equipment, the fundamentals are in place.
 For specialized industries requiring cleanroom environments or heavy-duty foundations, most developers now have the flexibility to customize on short timelines.”

 Among the new generation of projects, KTG Industrial’s development in VSIP Bac Ninh 2 stands out as a showcase of Vietnam’s ambitions.
 Covering 14 hectares, the first phase includes seven factories with more than 44,000 square meters of floor space.
 The centerpiece is floor flatness and levelness, built in compliance with ACI 117-10 standards, designed for precision machinery installation while reducing vibration — a critical feature for high-tech and automated production lines.